 From a truth table, we can immediately derive a boolean function or the combinatorial circuit by using what is called the canonical disjunctive normal form "(CDNF)".
 For each 1 that results from a function a minterm is created.
-A minterm is an AND operation over all inputs, dMAT - Preparatory Materials for Test Takers (as at: 20.12.2023)

-where 0-inputs are negated while 1-inputs are not.
+A minterm is an AND operation over all inputs, where 0-inputs are negated while 1-inputs are not.
 All minterms are finally combined with an OR operation.

-As an example, the CDNF of AND derived from its truth table has only one minterm $X = A \land B$.
+As an example, the CDNF of AND derived from its truth table has only one minterm $X = (A \land B)$.
 It thus does not need to be used in an OR.
-However, the OR operation as CDNF has three minterms that need to be combined with OR: $X = (A \land \overline{B}) \lor (A \land \overline{B}) \lor (A \land B)$.
+However, the OR operation as CDNF has three minterms that need to be combined with OR: $X = (\overline{A} \land B) \lor (A \land \overline{B}) \lor (A \land B)$.